ADJ-acent/15-466-f24-base4/README.md

 How To Play:

+Use arrow keys to make your choices!
 Make sure to inspect closely if you are stuck.

 Sources: https://fonts.google.com/specimen/Lato